deepamrutkar2943/devOps-task/README.md

 ```
 directly on EC2 to deploy the latest images.
 In the next iteration, I plan to stabilize the SSH action so that the pipeline can fully auto-deploy to EC2 without any manual commands.

+##CI/CD Pipeline Status Update

+The CI/CD pipeline has been successfully implemented using GitHub Actions.
+Both backend and frontend Docker images are automatically built and pushed to Docker Hub on every commit to the main branch.